This is an NHS-funded service.

 What can I do to relieve these symptoms?

 - Taking over-the-counter painkillers such as paracetamol or ibuprofen

 - Using nasal decongestants – but for no more than a week, as this might make things worse

 - Cleaning the inside of your nose with a saline solution.

 When should I seek help?

 If your symptoms aren’t improving after ten days or are getting worse, you may benefit from a course of antibiotics or using a corticosteroid spray.

 How can Peak Pharmacy help?

 They will ask you about your medical history and other symptoms to exclude other conditions or complications that need urgent referral to your GP or other sources of help.
-They will look down your throat, using a light and a tongue depressor, and may feel your neck to find out if your glands are swollen.

 * Our online consultations are carried out by one of our Pharmacists.